Wild Stansted Venison

-The venison season is in full flow and there are several reasons why you should be sitting down to enjoy a meal or two of this delicious wild game.
+The venison season is in full flow and there are numerous reasons why you should be sitting down to enjoy a meal or two of this delicious wild game.

 With historically high populations of both fallow and roe deer across the South Downs, as well as increasing numbers of muntjac, the deer population needs to be controlled.
-With no natural predators in the UK, large numbers of deer can devastate woodland, eating seedlings and coppice re-growth, and stripping bark from larger trees which hugely impacts on forest regeneration.
-By feeding on the scrub layer, they deprive woodland birds of their habitat, and they also impact on farmer’s crops and gardens.
+With no natural predators in the UK, large numbers of deer can devastate woodland, eating seedlings and coppice re-growth, and stripping bark from larger trees which hugely impacts forest regeneration.
+By feeding on the scrub layer, they deprive woodland birds of their habitat, and they also impact farmers’ crops and our gardens.

-The silver lining is that we have a steady supply of South Downs wild deer that has been feeding on the tastiest woodland forage, resulting in a red meat that is healthy, low in fat, high in protein, rich in minerals and absolutely delicious.
-At a time of industrialized feed lot meat, there has never been a better time to be eating wild venison.
+The silver lining is that we have a steady supply of Stansted wild deer that has been feeding on the tastiest crops and woodland forage, resulting in the healthiest red meat available that is low in fat, high in protein, rich in minerals and absolutely delicious.
+At a time of industrialized feedlot meat, there has never been a better time to be eating wild venison.